Redirect Management Feature Webflow Supported Platform Limitation

 ⚠️ Warning: No Recovery Option

 If you import without including existing redirects, they are permanently deleted with no way to recover them.
-You'll need to manually recreate any lost redirects, which can take hours or days depending on how many you had configured.
+Always export your current redirects before importing new ones.

 Always maintain a master redirect CSV file outside of Webflow.
 Update this file whenever you add redirects, so you always have a complete backup of your redirect configuration.